Save time and increase the return of your accounting software investment by learning some of the underused features of Sage 50.

 So with that in mind, we’ve come up with a number of features of Sage 50 (now Sage 50c) which we believe are under-used, but can save you a lot of time and effort.

-Sage 50c means that Ireland’s leading accounting software just got even better, seamlessly combining the productive power of a respected desktop solution with Microsoft Office 365 integration and secure online access.
+Sage 50cloud accounts (formerly known as Sage 50c) means that Ireland’s leading accounting software just got even better, seamlessly combining the productive power of a respected desktop solution with Microsoft Office 365 integration* and secure online access.

 Here are our tips for making the most of Sage 50 (Sage 50):